 The first time I heard the term white privilege, I did what many white people do.
 I leapt immediately to defending myself from whatever accusations those words generated in my mind, choosing to passionately present the case for my innocence rather than simply listening.

 In the years since then I’ve learned a bit, thanks to some good and really patient people who cared enough to endure my ignorance and give me time to step outside of my experience enough to see more clearly.
 It’s a daily endeavor and I have a long way to go, but for those reading this who happen to be white—here are a few truths I wished I’d understood better back then.

 This is certainly not an expansive or deep understanding of white privilege.
 For that you might look here or here or here or here or here.)
-Better yet, you might sit down with a person of color or an LGBTQ person or a woman, and ask them what white privilege means to them, and instead of defending your position or refuting their feedback—simply listen.
+Better yet, you might sit down with a person of color and ask them what white privilege means to them, and instead of defending your position or refuting their feedback—simply listen.